FAQ

 Where do my curbside organics go?

 Curbside organics materials, including leaves, grass and light yard trimmings, are taken to Convertus Nanaimo composting facility located in Duke Point.
 There the materials are screened for contaminants, processed with in-vessel industrial composting technology, and then sold to local end markets.
-For more information about waste disposal, residents can visit rdn.bc.ca/what-goes-where.
+For more information about waste disposal, residents can visit rdn.bc.ca/what-goes-where(External link).

 Cart Information